EXCLUSIVE-Samsung in talks to settle EU antitrust case -sources

-BRUSSELS (Reuters) - Samsung Electronics is in early talks with the EU regulator to settle charges that its use of injunctions against arch rival Apple breached antitrust rules, two people familiar with the matter said on Tuesday.
+BRUSSELS, June 25 (Reuters) - Samsung Electronics is in early talks with the EU antitrust regulator to settle charges that it abused its market position by barring Apple from using an essential mobile phone patent, two people familiar with the matter said on Tuesday.

 "Samsung has been involved in settlement discussions for several months now.
 Samsung wants to settle," said one of the sources, who declined to be identified because of the sensitivity of the matter.